Hamblen County, Tennessee: Waterways

-The main source of water on Hamblen County is the man-made Cherokee Lake.
-Cherokee Lake was created during WWII as part of the TVA hydroelectric project.
-The lake is fed by multiple sources, including a series of natural creeks and runoff waters.
-The lake begins with its first source at Poor Valley Creek in Hawkins County, extends through neighboring Grainger County and then Hamblen County.
-Cherokee Lake then ends with Cherokee Dam where the water is drained into the Holston River.
-In total, Cherokee Lake has 28,780 acres of surface area and extends for 400 miles of shoreline; though, only a portion of this resides in Hamblen County.
+The main source of water in Hamblen County is the man-made Cherokee Lake.
+Cherokee Lake was created during World War II as part of the TVA hydroelectric project.
+Multiple sources, including a series of natural creeks and runoff waters, feed the lake.
+The lake originates at its first source in Poor Valley Creek, Hawkins County, and extends through neighboring Grainger County and then Hamblen County.
+Cherokee Lake then ends with Cherokee Dam, where the water is drained into the Holston River.
+In total, Cherokee Lake has 28,780 acres of surface area and extends for 400 miles of shoreline, though only a portion of this resides in Hamblen County.

 Demographics

 2020 census

 As of the 2020 United States census, there were 64,499 people, 24,456 households, and 16,391 families residing in the county.